metevs09/driverdev_training/README.md

 - STM32F407VGTX_FLASH.ld # Flash Linker file
 - STM32F407VGTX_RAM.ld   # Ram linker file

-## Contributing
-Contributions are welcome!
-If you’d like to contribute, please open an issue first or submit a pull request.
-For more details, refer to our CONTRIBUTING.md file (if available).

 License
 This project is licensed under the MIT License.